 So far as the chapter of the Opening is concerned, it was revealed some time after the beginning of the Call.
-Had there been any truth in the assertion of the above writer that it was revealed just after the 94th chapter because "it came into the Prophet's mind to ask Jibrīl how to remember Allāh", it would have begun with the word say (qul, it would have begun with the word say (qul, it would have ended at the words, Master of the Day of Judgement, because the last three verses have no relation with that supposed question, and it is not the style of the Qur'ān to indulge in unnecessary talk.
+Had there been any truth in the assertion of the above writer that it was revealed just after the 94th chapter because "it came into the Prophet's mind to ask Jibrīl how to remember Allāh'', it would have قل begun with the word say (qul,): Say, in the name of Allāh ... or Say, all praise belongs to Allāh ... ; and would have ended at the words, Master of the Day of Judgement, because the last three verses have no relation with that supposed question, and it is not the style of the Qur'an to indulge in unnecessary talk.
 Of course, a verse in the 15th chapter